It is with great sadness that I announce the death of our great friend and bandmate guitarist David Baxter peacefully on Nov. 4., 2023 in Toronto.

 Alternative country "supergroup" Hey Stella formed in 1998, and quickly gained a reputation as one of the country's premiere "live" acts.

-Thousands of patrons caught Hey Stella (David Baxter, Bazil Donovan, Michelle Josef, Lori Yates) in the cavernous back room of Ted's Wrecking Yard and Ted's Collision during their five year weekly residency.
-The band's irreverent and charming approach to traditional country tunes and their own originals included; humor, pathos, stellar musicianship.
+Thousands of patrons caught Hey Stella (David Baxter, Bazil Donovan, Michelle Josef, Lori Yates) in Ted's Wrecking Yard and Collision's cavernous back room during their five-year weekly residency.
+The band's irreverent and charming approach to traditional country tunes and their own originals included; humour, pathos, and stellar musicianship.
 The night often ended with Lori standing on a table belting out Leonard Cohen's "So Long Marianne" while everyone in the bar sang along, making them a crowd favourite.

 Blue Rodeo bass player, Bazil started playing in country bands while still in high school.
-He has played toured with world with: Jim Cuddy, Kris Kristofferson, Oh Suzanna, Willie Nelson, Dolly Parton, Doug Paisley, Merle Haggard, Justin Rutledge.
+He has played toured with the world with: Jim Cuddy, Kris Kristofferson, Oh Suzanna, Willie Nelson, Dolly Parton, Doug Paisley, Merle Haggard, and Justin Rutledge.

 Michelle has toured the world playing drums with Etta James, Sharon Lois & Bram, Solomon Burke, Long John Baldry, Doug Sahm, Sylvia Tyson, Prairie Oyster, and Terra Lightfoot.
 Etc. She is a long-standing member of the Edmonton Folk Festival house band.